Data from the update to the eco-patent project, described in the following two papers (please cite if using the data):

 1999 NBER patent data files (Hall, Jaffe, and Trajtenberg 2002 version)

-Match of Chinese patent data to firm names by Zilin He, Tony Tong, and Yuchen Zhang – this project is in progress, currently contains only Chinese listed companies.
+Match of Chinese patent data to firm names by Zilin He, Tony Tong, and Yuchen Zhang – this project is a match of SIPO patents to firms in China’s ASIE 1998-2009 (“the census data”).
+Utility, invention, and design patents are included in separate files.
+It covers the years 1998-2009.

 Data on inventors from US patents, 1975-2010 with name disambiguation.